ava-labs/mastering-avalanche/chapter_03.md

-# AvalancheGo, the reference implementation
+# AvalancheGo: The Reference Implementation

 ## Running an Avalanche node